drxyu/cerebras-code-scanner/README.md

   - Hardcoded secrets
   - Insecure use of cryptographic functions

-- **Performance Analysis**: Identifies performance bottlenecks and inefficiencies.
+- **Python Performance Analysis**: Identifies performance bottlenecks and inefficiencies.
   - Inefficient algorithms or data structures
   - Repeated computations that could be cached
   - Unnecessary resource usage